 Notwithstanding any provision in the governing documents, for meetings of the board of directors all of the following apply: 1.
 The agenda shall be available to all members attending.
 2. An emergency meeting of the board of directors may be called to discuss business or take action that cannot be delayed until the next regularly scheduled board meeting.
 The board may only act on emergency matters at the emergency meeting.
 The minutes of the emergency meeting shall state the reason necessitating the emergency meeting.
 The minutes of the emergency meeting shall be read and approved at the next regularly scheduled meeting of the board of directors.
-3. A quorum of the board of directors may meet by means of a telephone conference if a speakerphone is available in the meeting room that allows board members and association members to hear all parties who are speaking during the meeting.
+3. A quorum of the board of directors may meet by means of a telephone conference if a speakerphone is available in the meeting.
 4. Any quorum of the board of directors that meets informally to discuss association business, including workshops, shall comply with the open meeting and notice provisions of this section without regard to whether the board votes or takes any action on any matter at that informal meeting.